English

 Year 8

 Then we move on to Gothic writing.
-Take: an old castle, half of it ruinous.
-A long gallery, with a great many doors, some secret ones.
-Three murdered bodies, quite fresh.
-As many skeletons, in chests and presses.
-An old woman in the attic.
-Assassins and desperados, a vaguely villainous, swarthy patriarch.
-Noises, whispers and groans, three-score at least.
+Take: an old castle, half of it ruinous; a long gallery, with a great many doors, some secret ones; three murdered bodies, quite fresh; as many skeletons, in chests and presses; an old woman in the attic; assassins and desperados, a vaguely villainous, swarthy patriarch; noises, whispers and groans, three-score at least.
 Mix them together, in the form of three volumes, to be taken at any of the watering-places before going to bed.
 PROBATUM EST. Students explore this rich genre creatively by crafting their own Gothic description.

 Our fourth unit takes us to The Globe with Romeo and Juliet.
 We take a comprehensive look at Shakespearian tragedy, how it works, why it is important, the roots in Greek tragedy where concepts sound like diseases (A case of anagnorisis anyone?) and a detailed study of key scenes and characters throughout Shakespeare’s classic romantic tragedy.